 2. Make Sure Your Baby Stays Safe at All Times

 Your baby will start discovering his limbs and especially his hands.
 He will start connecting the dots of the fact that he does have some degree of control over the hands that he sees.
 This will lead to him grabbing whatever he can and putting it in his mouth.
 Make sure there are no sharp objects or unhygienic items in his crib or anywhere close to him.
 Small items could easily lodge in his throat and choke him.
 While travelling, make sure that he can’t reach any objects from the car seat and stays securely in it.

-Taking care of 3 months old baby is one thing, but shaping him into a social individual is a different ballgame.
+Taking care of a 3 months old baby is one thing, but shaping him into a social individual is a different ballgame.
 Many studies depict that parents who tend to communicate with their babies or have conversations with them, end up with kids who have a good understanding of social cues, better IQ, and quicker grasp of vocabulary as well.
 Talk to your baby whenever you interact with him.
-Let him know you are changing the diaper, and he has done a large poop, and now the new diaper is all fresh and comfy.
+Let him know you are changing the diaper or feeding him.
 Show him colourful books and make stories out of them.

 While some parents do believe that if a baby cries unnecessarily, let him be and he will stop crying in a while, this doesn’t usually apply to babies who are just 3 months old.
 These babies cry only for reasons such as hunger, discomfort, or sleep.
 All of these need the attention of the parent in any case since that is the only way your baby can talk to you.
 If the baby keeps crying and nobody attends to him, he begins to feel unsafe and might lead to crying even more until he exhausts himself.
 There is no spoiling the baby with too much attention at this age.
 Sometimes a baby would just want to be cuddled, and that is a valid need, too.